Candidate Jon Ossoff stops in Americus - Americus Times-Recorder

 Sumter County was a stop on Jon Ossoff’s campaign path.
 The crowd was excited to welcome him to the Jackson Street Depot for an open-air event.
 Marc Arnett of Americus introduced the candidate referring to Ossoff as a Biden “reinforcement.”
 Arriving after about 20 minutes of standing in the 40-degree weather the crowd was thanked for braving the cold.
 Ossoff then began to tell of his vision for the State of Georgia.

-Having made a previous stop in Cuthbert, his first words to the crowd where to tell them they have a common bond with Randolph County in that they have lost a hospital.
+Having made a previous stop in Cuthbert, his first words to the crowd where to tell them Sumter County has a common bond with Randolph County in that both rural communities have lost a hospital.
 “Georgia has lost 9 rural hospitals in the last 10 years.
 Where has our senator been?
 If you believe like I do that healthcare is a human right and not just a privilege for those with the resources who can afford it or those who live in the right zip code, I am asking you to organize record setting turnout in the special election so we can reopen your community hospital.”

 He remarked his campaign is about “health, jobs and justice.”
 After making comments on COVID-19, Ossoff began to speak on corruption.
 This would prove to be a go-to topic for the candidate.
 Some of his allegations are specific to Senator David Perdue and Senator Kelly Loeffler, others were general comments.
 Ossoff took issue with Senator Perdue’s alleged actions regarding his personal financial transactions.
 He referred to Perdue and Loeffler as the “Bonnie and Clyde of corruption in politics” although the Senate Ethics Committee has cleared both Senators of any ethics violations.
 Ossoff didn’t limit his allegations of corruption to Perdue’s financial decisions.
 He continued this line of attack on how it relates to healthcare and other issues.
 Candidate Ossoff claims healthcare is suffering because of corrupt votes regarding insurance and the lack of “taking action to make prescription drugs and insulin affordable for all people in this country.”
 Additionally, Ossoff believes corruption and the power of the oil and gas companies keeps Georgia from investing in clean energy.
 Corruption also plays a part in mass incarceration, in Ossoff’s opinion.
 Ossoff continued to push his accusation of Senator Perdue by telling the crowd, “David Perdue is like the cartoon version of the corrupt politician.”